jtart/react-universal-app/README.md

 **NOTE: Lexical Scope - the server wrapper and `getAdditionalHeadProps` functions must not be arrow functions if you wish to bind objects to `this`.**

 ### Client
-A client wrapper is a syncronhous HOC that wraps the main React application when it is being re-hydrated after it was server-side rendered.
-An example use-case could be wrapping the app in a state managaemnet library, and hydrating it with some initial state that was created on the server.
+A client wrapper is a syncronhous HOC that wraps the main React application when it is being hydrated on the client after it was rendered on the server.
+An example use-case could be wrapping the app in a state management library, and hydrating the client-side application with some initial state that was created on the server.

 ```JavaScript
 // ./wrappers/client.jsx